PA0SNY

 do you see the wire?

 The End Fed Half Wave antenna.
-The one you see here is the one that I bought by HyEndFed Company, but I have now also constructed one that I acquired as a kit from HF Kits, who gives great support when you have questions.
+The one you see here is the one that I bought by HyEndFed Company.
 The total antenna length is around 23,5 meters.
 The feeding point is on the mast of the V2000.
-It then runs practically horizontally towards a fiberglas pole on the roof deck in the backyard.
-The last part, about 6 meters, runs to a high pole, that I acquired (2021) from Fred, PA0FMS.
-I managed to catch this story in one picture!.
-SWR is fine on all 'classic' bands.
-For 80 meters the antenna is for 120 kHz perfect.
+It then towards a fiberglas pole on the roof deck in the backyard.
+The last part runs to a high metal pole.
+SWR is fine on all 'classic' bands and 12m.
+For 80 meters the antenna is perfect for the higher 120 kHz.
 For the lower part the AT-200 Antenna Tuner is required.

 4m dipole